-Under the GLS, the learner period requires the learner to complete a minimum of 12 months in the learner stage.
-Key components of the learner stage are as follows:
+Under the GLS, the learning period is divided into two stages, the L1 and the L2 stage.
+These stages require the learner to complete a minimum of 12 months in the learner stage.
+Key components of the L1 and L2 stages are as follows: